BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 [Android and iOS](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Docs/Sing-Box-Android-iOS-en.md).
 The guide is given for Android, the app interface is different on iOS, but it has similar settings.

 [Windows](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Docs/Sing-Box-Windows-en.md).
 This method is recommended due to more complete routing settings, but you can also import the link to [Hiddify](https://github.com/hiddify/hiddify-app/releases/latest) client app.
+If some apps are not proxied when using Hiddify, change the config options > service mode > VPN.

 [Linux](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Docs/README-EN.md#client-setup).
 Run the command below and follow the instructions or use [Hiddify](https://github.com/hiddify/hiddify-app/releases/latest) client app.
 ```